 Understanding Selling Into Strength

-Selling into strength is a conservative trading strategy that traders use to avoid the risk of loss by selling out on a long position.
-Traders entering a short position consider selling into strength an aggressive strategy since they time the market until there is a confirmation of the price movement.
+Selling into strength is a conservative trading strategy that traders use to avoid the risk of loss by selling out of a long position.
+Traders entering a short position consider selling into strength an aggressive strategy since they time the market before there is a confirmation of the price reversal.
 By going against the current trends in anticipation of a downside, the strategy gives traders a greater margin of safety.

 For example, a short seller can track the trend of a security’s price as it rises and sell the order before a reversal occurs.
-If the trader waits until the reversal is confirmed, it will be too late to sell and will incur losses of any gains before the trend is reversed.
+If the trader waits until the reversal is confirmed, it will be too late to sell as the price will drop and they will miss easy gains.

 Long Position vs. Short Position